brainpy/BrainPy/docs/quickstart/installation.rst

 .. code-block:: bash

-    pip install --upgrade "jax[cpu]" -f https://storage.googleapis.com/jax-releases/jax_releases.html
+    pip install --upgrade "jax[cpu]"

 If you want to install JAX with both CPU and NVidia GPU support, you must first install `CUDA`_ and `CuDNN`_, if they have not already been installed.
 Next, run

 .. code-block:: bash

+    # CUDA 12 installation
+    # Note: wheels only available on linux.
+    pip install --upgrade "jax[cuda12_pip]" -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html

+    # CUDA 11 installation
+    # Note: wheels only available on linux.
-    pip install --upgrade "jax[cuda]" -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html
+    pip install --upgrade "jax[cuda11_pip]" -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html

 Alternatively, you can download the preferred release ".whl" file for jaxlib from the above release links, and install it via ``pip``:

 .. code-block:: bash

-    pip install xxx-0.3.14-xxx.whl
+    pip install xxx-0.4.15-xxx.whl

-    pip install jax==0.3.14
+    pip install jax==0.4.15

 .. note::

-   Note that the versions of `jaxlib` and `jax` should be consistent.
+    Note that the versions of jaxlib and jax should be consistent.

-   For example, if you are using `jax==0.3.14`, you would better install `jax==0.3.14`.
+    For example, if you are using jax==0.4.15, you would better install jax==0.4.15.

 Windows
 ^^^^^^^